Aubagio (teriflunomide) Disease Interactions

 Severe Potential Hazard, Moderate plausibility.
 Applies to: Infection - Bacterial/Fungal/Protozoal/Viral

 Serious and sometimes fatal infections have been reported in patients receiving immunosuppressive agents.
+Patients receiving immunosuppressants are at increased risk of developing bacterial, viral, fungal, and protozoal infections, and new or reactivated viral infections including opportunistic infections.
 Caution should be exercised when considering their use in patients with severe or chronic infections.
 It is recommended to interrupt therapy in patients who develop a new infection while undergoing treatment and to monitor these patients closely for any sign or symptom indicative of infection.

 Immunosuppressive agents (Includes Aubagio) ↔ PML

 Severe Potential Hazard, Moderate plausibility.
 Applies to: Immunodeficiency